gastonstat/relic-math13/syllabus.md

 Students with learning and/or physical disabilities can register in the PSSD office on the 2nd floor.
 You may be entitled to extra time for test-taking and other services.
 You can register any time during the semester, but entitlements are not retroactive.

+### Student Learning Outcomes

+Upon completion of this course, students will:
+1. Find and evaluate statistical information in discussions and presentations
+2. Use statistical procedures and standard techniques in data gathering, summary, and presentations.
+3. Interpret data sampling and inferential statistics (hypothesis testing and confidence intervals.)
+4. Describe the rules of probability and the role of probability distributions such as the Binomial, Normal, and various other models.

 ### Justification for the Course